pol-valero/openrover-robotic-platform/remote_control_touchscreen/README.md

 Each of the two submodules is a standalone PlatformIO project.
 Therefore, just by opening each project present in this folder with PlatformIO, connecting the ESP32S3 or Arduino Nano development board via USB, and clicking the "upload" button, the code will be uploaded to the ESP32S3 or Arduino Nano and will start executing.

 The only thing that needs to be taking into account is making sure that the wiring connections of the ESP32S3 and the Arduino Nano are exactly the same as the ones detailed in the wiring schematics of this module.

+## Hardware and schematics
+The hardware present on the remote control and touchscreen module includes an ESP32S3 development board that is responsible for managing the screen and an Arduino Nano board that helps processing the RC PPM signals and controlling the radio transceiver.

+In this [schematic](rc_and_touchscreen_module_schematic.pdf), all the hardware present on this module can be seen.